Bioinspired Communication & Ethics

 In-Class Activities (80 min)

-Skills inventory exercise (~30 min): Each team member presents (3 min each): What methods, tools, and frameworks do you bring?
+Skills inventory exercise (~25 min): Each team member presents (3 min each): What methods, tools, and frameworks do you bring?
 What are you not comfortable leading?
 What terminology from your field might confuse others?
+Then a second pass (1 min each): What is one thing from another teammate’s discipline that you would need to develop genuine intuition for, not just understand at a surface level, to do excellent integrated work with them?

 Deliverable

-Skills Inventory (one page per team) — Lists each member’s expertise, tools, blind spots, and preferred communication style.
+Skills Inventory (one page per team) — Lists each member’s expertise, tools, blind spots, preferred communication style, and one cross-disciplinary skill the team will commit to building together.
 Submitted via Blackboard.

 </details>